hashicorp/field-workshops-vault/instruqt-tracks/vault-basics/01-vault-cli/assignment.md

 notes:
 - type: text
   contents: |-
-    Vault open source is a command line application that you can download and run from your laptop or virtual workstation.
+    Vault Community Edition is a command line application that you can download and run from your laptop or virtual workstation.

     It is written in Go and runs on macOS, Windows, Linux and other operating systems.